A survey, review, and future trends of skin lesion segmentation and classification: Training and Evaluation

 \section{Training and Evaluation}

-This section surveys and explores the training protocol and trained model's evaluation engaged for the SLA tasks in the last decade from 2011 to 2020.
-We investigate the hyperparameter settings and training environments from many separate articles in sections~\ref{Hyperparameters_Settings} and~\ref{Training_Environments}, respectively.
-Lastly, section~\ref{Evaluation} analyzes the evaluation strategies for the aimed task and year range.
-It is noteworthy that the articles that have explicitly specified those issues are considered to furnish the information in this section.
+This section surveys and explores the model training and evaluation protocols used for SLA tasks from 2011 to 2022.
+We investigate hyperparameter settings and training environments in sections~\ref{Hyperparameters_Settings} and~\ref{Training_Environments}, respectively, and analyze the evaluation strategies for SLA in section~\ref{Evaluation}.
+These issues are often explicitly addressed in these articles, which informed our review here.